chrishenri/rw3d_manual/docs/source/index.rst

    *GHS - Hydrogeology Group Department, Department of Civil and Environmental Engineering, Polytechnic University of Catalonia, Barcelona, Spain.* daniel.fernandez.g@upc.edu

 ..
 [3]
-   *Departmentof Land, Air and Water Resources, University of California, Davis, USA.*
+   *Department of Land, Air and Water Resources, University of California, Davis, USA.*

 | RW3D is released under the GNU LPGL License
 | This manual is licensed under the GNU Free Documentation License.